-The total available contingency is \$80.97 million, which is above the minimum required contingency of \$60 million.
-It still appears that the tunnel contract likely will not consume its entire allocated contingency, potentially freeing some contingency for other aspects of the project.
+The total available contingency (approved contingency plus approved contract changes) is currently \$84,738,555, which is above the minimum required contingency of \$60 million.
+It still appears that the tunnel contract likely will not consume its entire allocated contingency, potentially freeing additional contingency for other aspects of the project.
 In the opinion of the PMOC, the available cost contingency is sufficient to provide reasonable assurance of on-budget completion of the project.